 Image courtesy of Tim Mueller

 During the fall and spring Lafayette, LA becomes a music mecca with free concert series held Wednesday through Friday.
 Kick off your weekend starting Wednesday in Pelican Park with the Mercredi Concert Series.
 The good times keep rolling on Thursday with Rhythms on the River, a free evening concert series held in River Ranch’s Town Square.
 Friday's are a double header with Bach Lunch, a free popular lunchtime music series that takes place on Fridays in Downtown Lafayette, that couples local food offerings with music for all ages.
-The fun continues into the evening on Friday with Downtown Alive! another local favorite concert series offering free music from regional artists of all genres.
+The fun continues into the evening on Friday with Downtown Alive! another local favorite concert series and the new St. Julien Jams offering free music from regional artists of all genres.